netzpirat/haml-coffee/README.md

   * `customFindAndPreserve`: Find whitespace sensitive tags and preserve their content.
   * `customCleanValue`: Clean the value that is returned after evaluating some inline CoffeeScript.

-You can find the default implementation for all these helpers functions in the `dist/helpers` directory:
+You can find a default implementation for all these helper functions in the `dist/helpers` directory:
 [CoffeeScript](https://raw.github.com/9elements/haml-coffee/master/dist/helpers/haml_coffee_helpers.coffee)
 [JavaScript](https://raw.github.com/9elements/haml-coffee/master/dist/helpers/haml_coffee_helpers.js)